oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_007.png " ")

 7. Step 7: Set policies for **Data Labeling**

-    From the **Navigator** menu select **Identity & Security** and then **Policies**.
+    From the **Navigator** menu select **Identity & Security** and then choose **Policies**.

     ![](./images/lab2_008.png " ")

-8. Step 8: Create a new policy for Non-Administrative users
+8. Step 8: Create a new policy for **Non-Administrative users**

     Make sure that you've selected your *root* compartment first.
 Then click **Create Policy**.

     The first policy is for Non-Administrative users.
 These are members of previously created OCI Group.

-    OCI Group needs the following privileges:
+    OCI Group needs the following privileges (assuming OCI Group is called *OCI_Chocolate-Group* and compartment's name is *Box-of-Chocolates*):

     ```console
     allow group OCI_Chocolate-Group to read buckets in compartment Box-of-Chocolates